emotion-analysis-project/SemEval2025-Task11/README.md

 The performance of each submission will be evaluated using F1-score based on the predicted labels and the gold ones.
 Participants will be provided with an evaluation script and a starter kit that includes a simple baseline.

+## How to Participate

+1. **Register**: Sign up on the competition platform (link to be provided).
+2. **Download**: Access the datasets and starter kit from the repository.
+3. **Develop**: Build your models using the provided data and baseline.
+4. **Submit**: Upload your predictions to the evaluation server.
+5. **Evaluate**: Receive feedback on your submission's performance.

+## Ethical Considerations

+This task will respect existing intellectual property by only making use of publicly and freely available datasets.
+Additionally, we adhere to the fifty ethical considerations in emotion recognition and the ACL Code of Ethics.
+The datasets will be approved by our respective Institutional Research Ethics Boards.
+Annotators will be paid the minimum wage of their respective countries (or higher), and their privacy will be respected.

 ## Organizers

 | Organizers                   | Affiliation                 | Languages                                |